dillysluvu/dotfiles/README.md

 # Dotfiles

-This configuration file is a collection of settings I've compiled from various sources.
-While I can't remember all the references, you can explore and use my configuration by following these steps:
+This configuration file is a curated collection of settings from various sources.
+Though I can't remember all the references, two primary sources of inspiration are [omerxx's dotfiles](https://github.com/omerxx/dotfiles) and [craftzdog's dotfiles-public](https://github.com/craftzdog/dotfiles-public).
+Follow these steps to explore and use my configuration:

 ## Preview